leweaver/orangine/README.md

 		- ...

 # Running unit tests
+First, make sure tests are set to run in x64.

+1. Test -> Test Settings -> Select Test Settings File
+1. Choose `.\Engine-Test\x64.runsettings`

+Try one of these two methods... stick to the one that works for you!

+## Unit Test Sessions
+1. Build the solution
+1. Right click on the `Engine-Test` project, and select `Run Tests`

+## Test Explorer
+> Note - running the tests in visual studio can be a real pain.
+The test explorer sometimes just refuses to find them.

 Tests are executed via the `Test Explorer` window in visual studio.
 Projects that contain tests are suffixed with `-Test` and compile to an x64 executable.
 To run them;

-1. Test -> Test Settings -> Select Test Settings File
-1. Open `.\Engine-Test\x64.runsettings`
 1. Click the Run All button in the test explorer window.
+    - If not visible, Test -> Windows -> Test Explorer

 > NOTE: Don't try to run individual tests; this seems to break the Test Explorer window.
 If in doubt, `Run All` makes things work again :)